morinted/plover_theory/lesson-2-top-row.md

 Even when there is no uncertainty, we still denote right-hand keys with a hyphen in front of them unless there's a vowel: `-F` or `AF`, but not `F`.
 Some conventions always include the hyphen, e.g. `A-F`, but this is not Plover style.

+### The Vowels A and U

+The `A` key represents the relaxed "ah" sound found in "had", "mad", "clad", and "half".
+Of note, it is not the tense "aye" sound found in "day". `PAL` always sounds like "pal", not like "pail" or "pale".

+The `U` key tends to sound like "uh" in Plover, or is used sometimes when the word is spelled with "u" \(but maybe sounds like something else\).
+This is the sound found in "crud", "shut", "mud", and "curl".
+It is not the tense "you" sound found in "shoe" or the one in "pure". `PUF` always sounds like "puff", not like "poof".

 ### Briefs

 **Briefs are shortcuts** in stenography, and an essential component in gaining speed.
 The word comes from "abbreviation".
 While steno's base theory is syllabic, you will learn and use many briefs to get out **long words and phrases very quickly**.